ulsbai/chesstellian/README.md

 # chesstellian
 Chesstellian is a chess engine that I am working on making.
 It should eventually be able to play and analyze chess games at a reasonable strength.
 Now it is programmed to print all the possible sequences of moves following the start position, looking 2 moves ahead.
-For some reason when I test it on my Raspberry Pi it is segment faulting.
-I think this is because the program is running out of memory.
+For some reason when I test it on my Raspberry Pi it is aborting.

 ## Usage
 To test out this program, install it with a sequence of commands such as the following:\